hawkli-1994/PostPump/README.md

 1. **User Interaction and Posting**
    - Connect wallet (MetaMask) to get Ethereum address as user ID
    - Create posts with title and content (max 280 chars)
-   - Automatically earn points for each post (managed on blockchain)
+   - Automatically earn 10 points for each post
    - View all posts with owner, content, and current points

 2. **Points Investment Mechanism**
    - Invest points in other users' posts
    - Posts accumulate points from investments
-   - When a post reaches 5 points (reduced for demo purposes), token can be launched
+   - When a post reaches 100 points, token can be launched

 3. **Token Launch**
-   - Post owners can launch an ERC20 token when post reaches 5 points
+   - Post owners can launch an ERC20 token when post reaches 100 points
    - Token has AI-generated name and symbol (simulated in MVP)

 4. **Token Trading Simulation**